 Hervé Koubi, What The Day Owes To The Night, 2017.

-When NextMove Dance introduced the choreographers of difference dance companies it left an impression on the way we think about dance.
-Beginning with the lecture of where, and how their art form in dance originated raised its own level of intrigue.
+When NextMove Dance introduced the choreographers of difference dance companies and they left an impression on the way we think about the creation of dance.
+Beginning with where, or what influenced the dance, and how they create as artists and what we should expect, or feel from their work.

-An emphasis on learning new forms, and languages with drawing observational sketches.
-The research showed depth about the programs, and presented eclectic art forms.
-During this time, from 2016-2018.
-I was a liberal arts student at the University of Pennsylvania.
+An emphasis on learning new forms, and drawing from observation in the theater. was my research.
+The research showed depth into the programs presented throughout Philadelphia.
+During this time, from 2016-2018 I was a liberal arts student at the University of Pennsylvania.
+The impact of live performances that, and on the same page, the liberal arts on a collegial level offered gives a sense of academia across the city.

-Censored: “Master Harold”…and the Boys by Athol Fugard, directed by Lne Savadove
+Censored: “Master Harold”…and the Boys by Athol Fugard, directed by Lane Savadove